sehnryr/arctree/README.md

 * The tree is mutable:
   nodes (with their sub-trees) can be inserted or removed anywhere in the tree.

-The lifetime of nodes is managed through *reference counting*.
+The lifetime of nodes is managed through *atomic reference counting*.
 To avoid reference cycles which would cause memory leaks, the tree is *asymmetric*: each node holds optional *strong references* to its next sibling and first child, but only optional *weak references* to its parent, previous sibling, and last child.